project-zot/project-zot.github.io/docs/articles/authn-authz.md

 ## Authorization

 With an access scheme that relies solely on authentication, any authenticated user would be given complete access to the registry.
 To better control access, zot supports identity-based repository-level access control (authorization) policies.
+The access control policy is a function of _repository_, _user_ and _action_ being performed on that repository.

 ### Access control policies